Que-App/Que-backend/README.md

 - `id`: `Integer`
 - `fromUserId`: `Integer`
 - `fromLessonId`: `Integer`
-- `fromIndex`: `Integer` - an index of the occurrence for which the sender wants to swap for
+- `fromIndex`: `Integer` - an index of the occurrence for which the sender wants to swap for.
 - `toUserId`: `Integer`
 - `toLessonId`: `Integer`
-- `toIndex`: `Integer` - an index of the occurrence the sender wants to take instead
+- `toIndex`: `Integer` - an index of the occurrence the sender wants to take instead.
 - `status`: `String` (Enum) `PENDING` when the target user has yet undertaken no action regarding this request, `ACCEPTED` if the target user has accepted the exchange, `DECLINED` if the target user has declined the exchange or `INVALID` if the target user has tried to accept the exchange, but the request was invalid at that time.
 Once the status changes from `PENDING`, it can not change again.
-- `resolvementTime`: `Long` - Point in time in which the target user has taken action regarding this request that resulted in `status` change
+- `resolvementTime`: `Long` - Point in time in which the target user has taken action regarding this request that resulted in `status` change.
 - `fromUsername`: `String`
 - `tuUsername`: `String`
 - `fromDate`: `String` - Result of assigning the date to the occurrence with index "`fromIndex`", computed